ad4mvojtech/efd/02-first-impression/index-draft-draft.md

 My passion for drawing and the world of tattooing has become an integral part of my artistic identity and I am excited to see where this creative journey will take me next.

-![Write an alternative text description.](img/nude.jpeg)
+![Write an alternative text description.](img/nude.jpeg) simple drawing, capturing the body with few simple lines
-![Write an alternative text description.](tattooideas.png)
+![Write an alternative text description.](tattooideas.png) some of tattoo ideas, that I liked.
-![Write an alternative text description.](tulip2.jpeg)
+![Write an alternative text description.](tulip2.jpeg) one line tulip drawing.

 ## - 3D
 The last part of my portfolio is dedicated to 3D.
 Although it has a certain place in my creative journey, I must admit that it doesn't resonate with me as strongly as my other works.
 Personally, I find a deep connection with the expressive freedom that 2D animation offers, and it holds a special place in my heart.
 However, because I realise the importance of exploring different media, I also embarked on 3D.